Hi, I'm ARLO™ — Ask Me Anything!

 Hello Bonny,

-We would then run your credit and check to make sure that you meet the minimum residual income requirements of the program.
+We would then run your credit and check to ensure you meet the program's minimum residual income requirements.

 You can then list your home and accept offers only contingent on you finding a new home.
-Or you can sell your house and accept only offers it would allow you to leaseback while you are on the hunt for your new home.
+Or you can sell your house and accept only offers that would allow you to lease back while you are on the hunt for your new home.

-The new reverse mortgage for home purchase would require you to make a down payment anywhere from 30 to 50% down depending on your age and the down payment requirements can be met from the proceeds of your existing home sale, or combination of those proceeds and your own assets.
+The new reverse mortgage for home purchase would require you to make a down payment anywhere from 40-60% down, depending on your age, and the down payment requirements can be met from the proceeds of your existing home sale, or a combination of those proceeds and your own assets.

-The purchase calculator gives the results of the amount you would have to bring in to complete the transaction and what your initial loan balance would be.
-There are additional fees, the calculator results include everything of which we are aware.
+The purchase calculator shows the amount you would need to bring in to complete the transaction and your initial loan balance.
+There are additional fees; the calculator results include everything we are aware of.

-But now having said this, there are a couple things you need to know.
-Firstly, you and the seller choose the service providers on a purchase so we don't know those charges and can only estimate the charges.
-We don't have any additional charges built in for additional inspections or home warranties that you may or may not want to order.
-And finally, the calculator does not add one year of insurance you will be required to obtain because this cost can vary greatly depending on where the property is located and which insurer you choose and the level of insurance you carry.
+But now, having said this, there are a couple of things you need to know.
+Firstly, you and the seller choose the service providers for the purchase, so we don't know the exact charges and can only estimate them.
+We don't have any built-in charges for inspections or home warranties you may or may not want to order.
+And finally, the calculator does not add one year of insurance you will be required to obtain because this cost can vary greatly depending on where the property is located, which insurer you choose, and the level of insurance you carry.

 Hi Todd,